Shaunna J. Murtha

-In addition to being a Solution Focused therapist, Shaunna provides numerous training/workshops for clinicians, first responders, school district staff, foster youth, care givers and parents.
-Multiple times a month, Shaunna provides training for Child Welfare Staff in the 12 Bay Area counties.
-She has presented on the topics such as positive parenting, attachment & bonding, effects of trauma on children/youth, child development, improving communication techniques within a family, best practices in serving LGBTQI youth, Values & Ethics in Child Welfare, collaborative practice strategies, and Safety Organized Practice (SOP).
+In my other role as a consultant, I provide training and consultation for clinicians, First Responders, school district staff, foster youth, care givers and parents.
+The training/consultation topics vary and include positive parenting, attachment & bonding, effects of trauma on children/youth, child development, improving communication techniques within a family, best practices in serving LGBTQI youth, collaborative practice strategies, and Safety Organized Practice (SOP).
 I serve as a Clinical Supervisor for those individuals who are pursuing licensure with the California Board of Behavioral Sciences.

 - Bachelor of Arts in Sociology, Sonoma State University

 - Masters of Social Work, San Jose State University

 - Licensed Clinical Social Worker (LCS 28105)

 - Infant-Child Mental Health

 - Solution Focused Therapy

 - FAP Risk Assessments/Working with LGBTQI Youth and Families

 - Trauma in First Responders (i.e. Law Enforcement, Fire Fighters, EMTs, Emergency Room Staff, Child Welfare Staff, etc)

 - Compassion Fatigue